 An 'Incomplete' grade may be given only if:

-- 1. The student has passed all completed work - If he/she has completed a minimum of 75% of the required coursework.
-A grade of an "I" will only be assigned when the conditions for completions have been discussed and agreed upon by the instructor and the student.
+- 1. the student has passed all completed work. - 2. the student has completed a minimum of 75% of the required coursework, and - 3. the student has completed each of the conditions discussed and agreed upon with the instructor.